svVascularize

 Quick Example

-from svv.tree import Tree
+from svv.tree.tree import Tree

-from svv.domain import Domain
+from svv.domain.domain import Domain

 import pyvista as pv